 Granite (pronounced /rænt/) is a common and widely occurring type of intrusive, felsic, igneous rock.
 Granites usually have a medium to coarse-grained texture.
 Occasionally some individual crystals (phenocrysts) are larger than the groundmass in which case the texture is known as porphyritic.
 A granitic rock with a porphyritic texture is sometimes known as porphyry.
 Granites can be pink to grey in color, depending on their chemistry and mineralogy.
 By definition, granite has a color index (i.e. the percentage of the rock made up of dark minerals) of less than 25%.
 Outcrops of granite tend to form tors and rounded massifs.
 Granites sometimes occur in circular depressions surrounded by a range of hills, formed by the metamorphic aureole or hornfels.

 Granite is nearly always massive (lacking internal structures), hard and tough, and therefore it has gained widespread use as a construction stone.
 The average density of granite is located between 2.65 and 2.75 g/cm3, it's compressive strength usually lies above 200 GPa and its viscosity at standard temperature and pressure is ~4.5 • 1019 Pas.

 The word comes from the Latin granum, a grain, in reference to the coarse-grained structure of such a crystalline rock.

-Granitoid is used as a descriptive field term for general, light colored, coarse-grained igneous rocks for which a more specific name requires petrographic examination.
+Granitoid is used as a descriptive field term for general, light-colored, coarse-grained igneous rocks for which a more specific name requires a petrographic examination.